 Best Use: Mid-distance hikes and treks in either hot or wet conditions

-It’s all about speed, support, and natural cushioning with the Oboz Women’s Sawtooth Low.
-As you can see, the make and styling fit the modern woman who enjoys a healthy lifestyle.
+It’s all about speed, support, and natural cushioning with the Oboz Sawtooth Low.
+As you can see, the make and styling fit modern women who enjoy a healthy lifestyle.

 Don’t let weekends pass by indoors when you can enjoy morning or evening runs in rain or sunshine.
 The Nubuck leather upper integrates a unique watertight design for excellent performance on wet days.

 The underfoot does not lose any support as the triple density EVA footbed sculpts to the arch.
 Your ankle also receives some locking to prevent unwarranted shifting.
 You’ll love the nylon shanks and lugged outsoles which keep you stable on rough paths.

 - Waterproof design

 How to choose the best women’s hiking shoes: A quick buyer’s guide